maxmelnick/maxmelnick.github.io/_posts/2016-04-18-faster-python-data-scraping.md

 <amp-img width="568" height="502" layout="responsive" src="/assets/images/http-optimization/base_v_session_v_pooling.png"></amp-img>

 Now we're talking!
-Using `gevent Pool` seems to significantly improve the speed with which we can make repeated http requests, without much additional cost in time as `N` increases.
+Using `gevent.pool` seems to significantly improve the speed with which we can make repeated http requests, without much additional cost in time as `N` increases.

 ## Using Sessions and Pooling

-Can we do even better if we combine the `requests.Session()` and `gevent Pool` methods?
+Can we do even better if we combine the `requests.Session()` and `gevent.pool` methods?

 ~~~python